josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 > **Why did nobody keep looking at this bit?**

-Sometimes the Swan does not discover new information.
+Sometimes the Swan model does not require new information.

-She changes what is foregrounded.
+It changes what is foregrounded.

 ---